Rudolf Resch: Operation Citadel and death

 On 5 July, German forces launched Operation Citadel in a failed attempt to eliminate the Kursk salient that initiated the Battle of Kursk.
 In preparation of this operation, IV.
 Gruppe was ordered to an airfield named Oryol-West and supported Generaloberst Walter Model's 9th Army on the northern pincer.
 That day, pilots of the Gruppe flew up to five combat missions in the combat area near Maloarkhangelsk.
 The Gruppe escorted bombers from Kampfgeschwader 4 (KG 4—4th Bomber Wing), KG 51 and KG 53 as well as Ju 87 dive bombers from StG 1.
 The Gruppe claimed 36 aerial victories that day, including two La-5 fighters by Resch, one northeast of Maloarkhangelsk and another south-southeast of Trosna.

 In the early morning of 6 July, Resch shot down Leytnant Yevgeniy Stepanov from the 157 IAP (Fighter Aviation Regiment—Istrebitelny Aviatsionny Polk).
 On 8 July, the Gruppe flew multiple missions in support of the Army near Ponyri as well as escort missions for Ju 87 dive bombers from StG 1.
 In their defense, Resch shot down a Yak-1 fighter west of Livny and a La-5 fighter west of Maloarkhangelsk.
 The next day, the 9th Army was fighting near Olkhovatka and Ponyri.
 The Gruppe claimed 24 aerial victories, including a LaGG-3 fighter and an Il-2 ground attack aircraft by Resch.
 On 11 July, Resch claimed another Il-2 ground attack aircraft.
 He was then shot down and killed in action in his Fw 190 A-5 (Werknummer 7264) near Judinka, the combat area near Maloarkhangelsk.
-He was succeeded by Major Hans-Ekkehard Bob as commander of IV.
-Gruppe.
+Command of IV.
+Gruppe was temporarily given to Hauptmann Wilhelm Moritz before Major Hans-Ekkehard Bob took command of the Gruppe on 1 August.